-Student/Mentor ApplicationPlease limit to 9 typed pages in Times Roman 12pt font.E-mail application and all related documents to email@example.com.
+Student/Mentor ApplicationPlease limit to 9 typed pages in Times Roman 12pt font.Example Application 1 | Example Application 2

 Several challenges in medical training are currently leading to a decrease in scientific literacy in physician trainees and major problems in the development of clinical scientists who perform basic, clinical, and behavioral research.
 Some of this is due to the loss of role models and mentors for research, which has led to a decline nationally in the numbers of physician-scientists and an increasing estrangement of medical students from research.
 Major organizations such as the Institute of Medicine, the Howard Hughes Medical Institute, the Burroughs-Wellcome Fund, and the major medical subspecialty societies are attempting to address this growing problem through advocacy and support of research at all levels of medical training.

 UMMC has an opportunity to assist in the reversal of these trends in academic medicine by promoting interest in research and academia.
 There is a need to develop mechanisms to better interface basic science PhDs with MDs during medical school as well as in postgraduate/residency programs to stimulate an appreciation of basic science and critical research skills.
 With the recent emphasis by the NIH on translational research, clinician scientists will play an increasingly important role in the overall academic mission of the institution.
 The MSRP is designed to develop the future generation of academicians, who will make up the UMMC faculty.

 The purpose of the Medical Scholars Research Program (MSRP) is to foster the development of medical students into physician scientists who, in addition to patient care, will pursue clinical, population or basic research.
 The research experience offered by the MSRP exposes students to the broad variety of medical research ongoing at the University of Mississippi Medical Center (UMMC), helping stimulate and promote students to consider careers in academic medicine.